As the price of high-quality cameras has continued to fall, the art and craft of photography have flourished.

 One other part of your sales plan is what happens after you’ve completed the work.
 Post-sales customer care can be a place where you differentiate yourself from your competitors.

 Present your work to your customers personally, and walk them through some of your thoughts and comments about the project.
-Many photographers are content to send clients a link to an online selection of photos.
+Many professional photographers are content to send clients and potential clients a link to an online selection of photos.
 An online gallery may be efficient for both parties, but it may turn your work into a commodity.

-Add in a personal perspective when you share your work, so your clients understand your thought process.
+Add in a personal perspective when you share your work, so your clients and potential clients understand your thought process.
 By creating a great sales experience throughout the project, you can bolster work-of-mouth referrals.

-Word-of-mouth is a powerful marketing tool, especially for photographers.
+Word-of-mouth is a powerful marketing tool, especially for professional photographers.
 As we wrote:

 In fact, customers referred to a product are more valuable.
 A Wharton School of Business study found that referred customers have a 16% higher lifetime value and are more loyal.